 The anti-carcinogenic agents and polyphenols reduce the risk of several types of cancers such as bladder cancer, ovarian cancer, breast cancer, prostate cancer, liver cancer and blood cancer.
 Since the product is rich in antioxidants, as mentioned in the aforesaid lines, it works amazingly against cancer cells according to various studies; besides, the polyphenols travel along with blood and fight the damaged cells, and ensure that the other healthy cells remain undisturbed.

 The Catechins prevalent in the green tea lower the bad cholesterol levels, at the same time boost the good cholesterol levels.
-It is simple to make; it is also recommended here to prepare a brewed version in order to experience full benefits.
+It is simple to make; it is also recommended here to prepare a powdered green tea version in order to experience full benefits.